madetech/handbook/roles/lead_software_engineer.md

 ## Applying

-Please apply for this role at [www.madetech.com/careers](https://www.madetech.com/careers).
-If you don't quite fit the role, the role doesn't quite fit you, or you have questions please email us at [careers@madetech.com](mailto:careers@madetech.com) where we will be happy to help.
+When we’re hiring for this role, you can see the details and apply at www.madetech.com/careers.
+If you have any questions about the role please email us at [careers@madetech.com](mailto:careers@madetech.com).
+We’re happy to help!